Cloud monitoring for high-performing applications

 Differences between cloud and SaaS monitoring

 There is another difference in cloud monitoring that does not apply to on-premises monitoring.
 In the latter, the monitoring software is usually hosted on a server that is part of the local network.
-The usual needs of installing, configuring, upgrading, and keeping it running are the tasks of the IT team.
+The need to install, configure, upgrade, and maintain it are tasks for the IT team.

-In cloud monitoring, there is the possibility of installing the monitoring tool of choice in the cloud as well.
-The burden of installing, keeping it updated and running is thus usually delegated to the cloud administrator.
-Cloud monitoring is thus offered as a SaaS (software as a service), and runs alongside any other service you may have on the cloud.
-It clearly uses the cloud’s resources, which may incur higher service fees.
+In cloud monitoring, there is the possibility to install the monitoring tool of choice in the cloud as well.
+The burden of installing, updating and running it is usually delegated to the cloud administrator.
+Cloud monitoring is thus offered as a software as a service (SaaS) and runs alongside any other service you may have on the cloud.
+It uses the cloud’s resources and may incur higher service fees.

 SaaS monitoring is also used to refer to the process of monitoring the performance and usage of SaaS applications.
 In this sense, the term differs not according to where the monitoring software is hosted, but according to what it monitors.
 Cloud monitoring may be a term for monitoring cloud infrastructure, while SaaS monitoring focuses on the applications that run on the cloud.
 SaaS monitoring has a synonym in cloud application monitoring.
 As with many terms in IT, both meanings are valid, and the difference is only context-related.

-Cloud infrastructure is large and complex, but not necessarily different from on-premises ones.
-The virtual generally follows the same rules as the physical, which is also reflected in its monitoring.
+Cloud infrastructure is large and complex, but not necessarily different from on-premises infrastructures.
+Any virtual infrastructure generally follows the same rules as the physical, which is also reflected in its monitoring.
 Both share many similarities, and a few differences.
 For example, the usual metrics, such as CPU and memory usage, network utilization, storage space, network throughput, lag, and every services’ status need to be included in a comprehensive monitoring strategy in cloud monitoring as well as in local network and server monitoring.

-A key difference is the greater scalability of the clouds, since one of the main advantages of a cloud infrastructure is that it can scale very quickly and easily.
+A key difference is the greater scalability of clouds, since one of the main advantages of cloud infrastructure is that it can scale very quickly and easily.
 Unlike on-premises ones, when a cloud network reaches capacity, it automatically scales to allow for the increased resource usage without hiccups.
 Thus, all the metrics related to capacity are of somewhat less importance in cloud monitoring than in a normal network or server monitoring.
-Their importance is more to keep track of the costs of their use, rather than worrying about reaching capacity.
+Their importance is more to keep track of the costs associated with their use rather than worrying about reaching capacity.

-Cloud monitoring has a wealth of moving parts within it.
+Cloud monitoring has a wealth of moving parts.
 It is best to see what needs to be monitored depending on the use case and type of service you intend to keep an eye on.

 Cloud based server monitoring